-Thanks to this research, I finally discovered why I’m never at ease settling in and always thriving to travel, even just to quickly move from one place to another, whatever the term “place” may mean.
+Thanks to this research, I finally connected the dots.
+And realised why I’m never at ease settling in and always thriving to travel.
+Even just to quickly move from one place to another, whatever the term “place” may mean.

-And right now I live in the UK, and my cousins are on the move as well, which means our generation is now adding even more countries into the mix, should we give birth to our kids where we live.
+And right now, I live in the UK, and my cousins are also on the move.
+This means our generation is now adding even more countries into the mix, should we have babies where we live.

-I never thought about my personal difficulties to settle in as something related to my heritage (and who doesn’t like to travel and see the world?) but it makes perfect sense now that I know the outcome of the research.
+I never thought about my difficulties in settling in as something related to my heritage.
+And who doesn’t like to travel and see the world?.
+But it makes perfect sense now that I know the first results of the research.

-As you might have read in previous posts, I’m going to do just that in September/October: first travelling a month through East Asia and North America, then going to Israel for a design conference, then leaving for a break in Morocco.
-And then it’s going to be Xmas holidays time…
+As you might have read in previous posts, I’m going to do just that in September/October.
+First travelling for a month through East Asia and North America.
+Then going to Israel for a design conference, and then leave for a break in Morocco.
+A few more stops and then it will be Xmas holidays time…

-I’m also interested in embarking on this Nomad Cruise everybody is talking about, which seems to be the best of both worlds, being a “moving” conference on a ship 🙂
+I’m also interested in embarking on this Nomad Cruise everybody is talking about… It seems to be the best of both worlds, being a “moving” conference on a ship 🙂